 - As far as inspiration for the plot?
 I have to give credit to the madcap 1963 Stanley Kramer film It’s a Mad, Mad, Mad, Mad World—which my father calls “easily the best movie ever made.”
 (He’s kidding.
 I think?)

 - Maggie’s translation in Chapter 7 comes from the epigraph to T.S.
 Eliot’s “The Waste Land.”
 The sibyl was trapped by her own wish gone awry–something my characters can identify with.
-Any errors in Maggie’s translation are my fault, though since she’s only ten, maybe we can forgive it.
+Any errors in Maggie’s translation are my fault, though since she’s only ten, maybe we can forgive her.

 - I based Captain not on a dog, but on an orange tabby cat.
 Tiger (creative name, I know) was my beloved pet for seventeen years–from childhood well into adulthood.
 He was as friendly and affectionate as any dog, and even when he grew old and slow, he never lost his love of people and being petted.
 My parents later got another orange tabby they named Captain, so I borrowed his name and Tiger’s personality for Maggie’s dog.